Why It Works

 Set your precision cooker to 135°F (57°C) for brisket with a tender, steak-like texture, or 155°F (68°C) for more traditionally textured brisket that falls apart when you pull at it.
-Add brisket to water bath and cover it with a lid, aluminum foil, or table tennis balls.
+Add brisket to water bath and cover it with a lid, aluminum foil, or ping pong balls.
 Cook for 24 to 36 hours at 155°F or 36 to 72 hours at 135°F. Allow cooked brisket to cool at least to room temperature before proceeding (an ice bath can speed up this process).
 Brisket can be stored in the refrigerator at this stage for up to 1 week before finishing.

 To Finish on the Grill: Light 1/2 chimney full of charcoal.
 When all charcoal is lit and covered with gray ash, pour out and arrange coals on one side of charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
 Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil grilling grate.